 Storyteller: Gail Holness.
 Hometown: Haliburton, ON

-Gail is the co-owner of Holness Yoga in Haliburton and loves being surrounded by everything nature.
+Gail is the former co-owner of Holness Yoga in Haliburton and loves being surrounded by everything nature.
 If you don’t find her in her garden she’ll likely be out for a hike or kayaking a new stretch of river with her friends.
 She loves eating and cooking, believes that food is our medicine and she looks forward to shopping at her neighborhood organic farm every summer.
 When she’s not covered in dirt from the garden she’ll be covered in paint with a tape measure in hand as she can’t resist the urge to repurpose, recreate or create something new.